Untitled Header Image

 A:

-Yes, members receive regular updates via email/newsletter and can join our private Facebook group for announcements.
+Yes, members receive regular updates via email/newsletter and must join our private Facebook group for announcements.

 Q: